Ann Meyers: Professional

+In July 1978, Meyers was selected first overall by the Houston Angels in the inaugural Women's Professional Basketball League draft.
+She decided against signing with the Angels to keep her amateur status and be eligible for the 1980 Olympics.

-In 1980, Meyers made NBA history when she signed a $50,000 no-cut contract with NBA's Indiana Pacers.
+In 1979, Meyers made NBA history when she signed a $50,000 no-cut contract with NBA's Indiana Pacers.
 She participated in three-day tryouts for the team, the first by any woman for the NBA, but eventually was not chosen for the final squad.
 She became a color analyst for the team at a time when there were very few women in sportscasting.

-Meyers was the first woman player drafted by the Women's Professional Basketball League (WPBL) in 1978 to the New Jersey Gems.
+After her stint with the Pacers, Meyers finally joined the WBL and signed with the New Jersey Gems.
 Playing for the Gems, Meyers was the WPBL Co-MVP for the 1979–1980 season.
 She wore jersey No. 15 for the Gems.

+Superstars

-She entered the inaugural Women Superstars competition in 1979, finishing fourth, but then went on to win the next three consecutive years: 1980, 1981, and 1982.
-Meyers served as an analyst for NBC Sports coverage of women's basketball at the 2008, 2012 and 2016 Summer Olympics.
+Meyers entered the inaugural Women Superstars competition in 1979, finishing fourth, but then went on to win the next three consecutive years: 1980, 1981, and 1982.